Bulletin of the Council for Research in Music Education

 Instructions to Contributors

 All submissions should be well written with minimal grammatical, sentence structure, or organization problems and contain unambiguous, relevant, and supported content.
 Manuscript should follow the Publication Manual of the American Psychological Association (7th edition, 2020).
 Please write in clear and readable English, limit the use of passive voice, and avoid excessive words.
 Manuscripts should be approximately 20 pages, including abstract, figures, drawings, tables, and references.
-In accordance with the Code of Ethics, submitting a manuscript indicates that it has not been published previously and is not currently submitted for publication elsewhere, either in its entirety or in part.
+Alt text is required for all images.

 Manuscripts must be submitted via the Web through our electronic manuscript submission system.
 This secure, personalized resource will allow you to track your manuscript through each step of the acceptance and production process.
-To begin, click the button bellow to set up your personal account and upload your submission.
+To begin, click the button below to set up your personal account and upload your submission.

 Submit to Bulletin of the Council for Research in Music Education